DESKi-IO/heartview/README.md

 ## Overview

-The HeartView SDK allows applications written in C99 or later or C++ to infer from a cardiac ultrasound image an echocardiographic reference view and its quality.
+The HeartView SDK allows applications written in C99 or later or C++ to infer from a Cardiac UltraSound image an echocardiographic reference view and its quality.

 ## Table of contents